When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 The two big ones – bathroom and kitchen renovations

 Your kitchen and bathroom are two rooms by which homebuyers will judge and remember your home.
-Investing time and money into making these rooms beautiful/design showroom pieces pays off on an emotional level with prospective homebuyers.
+Investing time and money into making these rooms beautiful/designing showroom pieces pays off on an emotional level with prospective homebuyers.

-Statistically, the financial return is a bit lower, but in premium markets it can be well over 100%.
+Statistically, the financial return is a bit lower, but in premium markets, it can be well over 100%.

 Kitchen remodel: 67.8%